lilKriT/SEO-Fundamentals/README.md

 - Canonical Tag: `<link rel="canonical" href="https://domain/slug" />` - it tells search engines the preferred URL for a page.
 Solves duplicate content issues.
 Like http vs https.
 Google may ignore it.

 Possibly the most important part of SEO.

+## Technical SEO - Best Practises

+- Ensure your website structure follows a logical hierarchy, use Internal links
+- Ensure your pages load fast
+  - Cache (most web hosts have this)
+  - Compress images (shortpixel, squoosh)
+  - Stay on top of SEO errors (around 50 of them) - like broken links, orphan pages, duplicate content, redirect chains.
+Run audits.
+You can even use free Ahrefs tool.